xiaoyu961031/Pore-/README.md

 Special acknowledgement to Professor Linjiang Chen, from Precision and intelligent chemistry @ USTC & BHAM, for modifing code that decomposes surface area for POCs.
 Special acknowledgement to Professor Tina Duren, from Univeresity of Bath, for providing the code prototype.

 Referencee upcoming: The work is now under review for submission to Separation and Purification Technology.
 Xiaoyu Wu, Xianyu Song, Linjiang Chen*, Chunyi Yu, Liangdan Zhao, Mingrui Zuo, Chenrui Li, Heechae Choi, Jianwen Jiang* and Lifeng Ding*.
-Accurate and Interpretable Machine Learning with Pore+ Descriptors for Iodide Capture in Metal-Organic Frameworks Capture in Metal-Organic Framework.
+Accurate and Interpretable Machine Learning with Pore+ Descriptors for Iodide Capture in Metal-Organic Frameworks